-The second part of the grid has the shape of a disk and contains the entire rotor.
-The disk measures $D = 166.7 \,\mathrm{m}$ in diameter and has a depth of $26.7 \,\mathrm{m}$ .
-It is filled with tetrahedrons with an edge length between $0.002 \,\mathrm{m}$ and $0.9 \,\mathrm{m}$ .
-The entire disk is used as chimera child grid for the overlapping grid technique and contains approximately $11.63 \cdot 10^6$ points.
+The second part of the grid has the shape of a disc and contains the entire rotor.
+The disc measures $D=166.7\,\mathrm{m}$ in diameter and has a depth of 26.7 m.
+It is filled with tetrahedrons with an edge length between 0.002 and 0.9 m.
+The entire disc is used as a Chimera child grid for the overlapping grid technique and contains approximately $11.63\times10^6$ points.

-The chimera parent grid has the dimensions of $504 \times 504 \times 1512\,\mathrm{m}^3$ in width, height, and length.
+The Chimera parent grid has the dimensions of $504 \times 504 \times 1512 \,\mathrm{m}^3$ in width, height, and length.
 It contains a boundary layer grid of the floor, the tower, and a refined grid region to resolve the rotor wake up to 3R downstream.

-The 54 prism layers, used to resolve the boundary layer of the viscous floor, have a total height of $H=5\,\mathrm{m}$ with a wall-next cell height of $\delta=3\cdot10^{-5}\,\mathrm{m}$ .
-This meshing strategy enables the comparison of future gust computations that include analytically defined velocity-profiles of neutral atmospheric boundary layer flows.
-The tower surface-grid is meshed structured in a height below $5\,\mathrm{m}$ with 54 point in height and 180 points in radial direction.
-Above $5\,\mathrm{m}$ , a triangulated unstructured grid is generated with the maximum edge length of $0.55\,\mathrm{m}$ .
-As the tower surface is modelled as slip-wall, tetrahedrons are built directly on the tower surface.
+The 54 prism layers, used to resolve the boundary layer of the viscous floor, have a total height of $H=5\,\mathrm{m}$ with a wall-next cell height of $\delta=3\times10^{-5}\,\mathrm{m}$ .
+This meshing strategy enables the comparison of future gust computations that include analytically defined velocity profiles of neutral atmospheric boundary layer flows.
+The tower surface grid is meshed structured in a height below 5 m with 54 points in height and 180 points in the radial direction.
+Above 5 m, a triangulated unstructured grid is generated with the maximum edge length of 0.55 m.
+As the tower surface is modelled as slip wall, tetrahedrons are built directly on the tower surface.

-In the chimera parent grid, the edge length of the cells continuously grow from very small in the rotor-tower and wake region to rather large close to the farfield boundaries.
-The entire chimera parent grid contains approximately $13.25 \cdot 10^6$ points.
+In the Chimera parent grid, the edge length of the cells continuously grows from very small in the rotor tower and wake region to rather large close to the far-field boundaries.
+The entire Chimera parent grid contains approximately $13.25 \times 10^6$ points.

-In figure 1c) the entire chimera setup is displayed and the boundary conditions are indicated.
-The upwind and downwind boundaries are defined as inflow and outflow respectively.
+In Fig. 1c the entire Chimera set-up is displayed and the boundary conditions are indicated.
+The upwind and downwind boundaries are defined as inflow and outflow, respectively.
 At the inflow boundary surface, the turbulence quantities and inflow velocities are prescribed.
-Later, also the gust profile is introduced at this boundary.
+Later, the gust profile is also introduced at this boundary.
 The floor is defined as viscous wall.
-The surfaces on top, left and right of the flow domain are defined as slip wall.
+The surfaces on the top and to the left and right of the flow domain are defined as slip wall.